SALTONSTALL, Sir Richard |

 Main gate into Harvard Yard named after him

-First minister of church in New Towne, 1636
+First settled minister of the church in the New Towne, 1636

 Presumably buried in the Old Burial Ground at Harvard Square